Boards of Review

 After a Scout has completed the requirements for any rank, they appear before a board of review.
 Its purpose is to determine the quality of their experience and decide whether they have fulfilled the requirements for the rank.

 Eagle Scout Boards of Review: At least one district or council representative must serve as a member of an Eagle Scout board of review.
 To schedule an Eagle Scout board of review, contact the district advancement chair.

 While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 The project must benefit an organization other than the Boy Scouts of America.
 A project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district before you start.
 To obtain approval from the district for an Eagle Scout service project, contact the district advancement chair.

-After completing the Eagle Scout Service Project Workbook, the Scout should email email@example.com include:
+After completing the Eagle Scout Service Project Workbook and securing approval signatures from the beneficiary and unit, the Scout should email email@example.com and include: